-The Foundation holds one note receivable, dated June 1, 2011, secured by real estate with compound interest of 6%.
-The loan agreement is currently in default and a foreclosure complaint was filed August 5, 2016.
+The Foundation held one note receivable, dated June 1, 2011, secured by real estate with compound interest of 6%.
+During the year ended June 30, 2017, the property was sold and the note was fully paid to the Foundation.

 Note 7 - Capital Assets